 The script gets a list of all disconnected mailboxes for a specified server and stores their display names in a variable.
 It then connects the disconnected mailboxes (one a time) to an enabled AD user (e.g. mailbox archiver), queues the export request and waits for the export to complete before disconnecting the mailbox and continuing to the next user.
 The display name is used for the file name & the name of the export request.

-Project: Recording data in database via XML-RPC of SaaS/web application
+Recording data in database via XML-RPC of web app

 A recurring request from clients for a web application I was supporting (VeMail/Vision6) was the ability to ‘scrub’ their database.
 The database contained lists of contacts that received marketing e-mails.
 As clients were charged on the number of contacts in their database (& subsequently the number of e-mails they send) and the system recorded who opened the e-mails, clients wanted to remove the contacts who weren’t opening them.
 The existing solution was very manual and only allowed clients to view if contacts opened one of the last 3 e-mails.

 I decided to create a script/program that would automate this very manual process and also allow clients to see if their contacts opened any previous e-mails as opposed to just the last 3.

 This program was made in C#, leveraging an XML-RPC.NET library to connect to the clients database via the VeMail API.